-Why is so important to stay off the Track?
+Why is it so important to stay off the Bibbulmun Track?

 The BTF (Bibbulmun Track Foundation) helps to maintain and promote the Bibbulmun Track which attracts hikers from around the world to the south west.
 The facilities along the Track and the Track itself are purpose built for walkers and walkers alone.

-- Many areas through which the Track passes are of high conservation value with unique flora and fauna which is easily damaged, destroyed or disturbed by ORVs.
+- Many areas through which the Track passes are of high conservation value with unique flora and fauna which is easily damaged, destroyed or disturbed by vehicles.

 - Dieback poses a serious threat to flora and is carried easily on tyres.
 Find out more about Dieback here.
 The Bibbulmun Track Maps show Disease Risk Areas (DRA) clearly, if there is not a red or green car pictured on the map then you are not permitted to drive along that road to access the Track.
 You can find more information on our website here.

 - Over 350 passionate volunteers spend over 30,000 hours a year caring for the Track and infrastructure - including steps and water bars to minimise erosion.
-Damage by ORVs is very demoralizing.
+Damage by motor bikes and 4WDs is very demoralizing.

 - There have been close calls when vehicles have driven through campsites and nearly run over tents.

 Importantly – it is also the quality of the experience for hikers that we wish to protect.

 We are aware of the argument that there are limited places for trail bikes to ride and we continue to advocate that the government support the recommendations in the WA Trail Bike Strategy released in 2008.
 You can see examples here and here.